 Q 26.
 What is the work environment that you prefer working (¿Cuál es el entorno de trabajo en el que prefiere trabajar?)

-Ans: This question is posed to see if your expectations match the work culture of the organisation.
+Ans: This question is posed to see if your expectations match the work culture of the organization.
 An important assessment pointer

 Your edge: You can spell out your preference like no gender disparity or Spanish Language use frequently, or a friendly and supportive work environment